-- This event is an objective test administered online at the NLC. - No reference or study materials may be brought to the testing site. - No calculators may be brought into the testing site; online calculators will be provided through the testing software.
+- This event is an objective test administered online at the NLC. - No reference or study materials may be brought to the testing site. - No calculators may be brought into the testing site; online calculators will be provided through the testing software. - Competitors may flag questions within the online testing platform for the Competitive Events Committee to review before finalizing results at the NLC.

-• Ties are broken by comparing the correct number of answers to 10 pre-determined questions on the test.
+Ties are broken by comparing the correct number of answers to 10 pre-determined questions on the test.
 If a tie remains, answers to 20 pre-determined questions on the test will be reviewed to determine the winner.
 If a tie remains, the competitor who completed the test in a shorter amount of time will place higher.